|Corporate Governance Guidelines|

 Chief Executive Officer Evaluation; Management Succession

-Energy Transfer Equity, L.P. (the "Partnership") is a Delaware limited partnership.
-As such, the Partnership’s primary governance document is a limited partnership agreement, the Third Amended and Restated Agreement of Limited Partnership of Energy Transfer Equity, L.P. (the "Partnership Agreement"), to which all limited partners ("Unitholders") are parties.
+Energy Transfer Equity, L.P. (the “Partnership”) is a Delaware limited partnership.
+As such, the Partnership’s primary governance document is a limited partnership agreement, the Third Amended and Restated Agreement of Limited Partnership of Energy Transfer Equity, L.P., as amended from time to time (the “Partnership Agreement”), to which all limited partners (“Unitholders”) are parties.
 Pursuant to the terms of the Partnership Agreement, the Unitholders do not participate in the management of the Partnership, nor in the selection or election of any board of directors of the limited partnership.
-Under the Partnership Agreement, management of the Partnership is vested in the Partnership’s general partner, LE GP, LLC (the "General Partner").
-The basic charter document for the General Partner is the Limited Liability Company Agreement of LE GP, LLC (the "General Partner Agreement"), an agreement to which the owners of the General Partner are the only parties.
-The General Partner Agreement provides that the General Partner will be managed by its Board of Directors, and references to the Board of Directors in the Partnership Agreement are defined to mean the Board of Directors of the General Partner (the "Board").
-Pursuant to these agreements, the corporate governance of the General Partner is, in effect, thecorporate governance of the Partnership.
-The New York Stock Exchange (the "NYSE") has recognized the distinctive characteristics of partnerships in the application of NYSE listing standards regarding "corporate" governance.
+Under the Partnership Agreement, management of the Partnership is vested in the Partnership’s general partner, LE GP, LLC (the “General Partner”).
+The basic charter document for the General Partner is the Limited Liability Company Agreement of LE GP, LLC, as amended from time to time (the “General Partner Agreement”), an agreement to which the owners of the General Partner are the only parties.
+The General Partner Agreement provides that the General Partner will be managed by its Board of Directors, and references to the Board of Directors in the Partnership Agreement are defined to mean the Board of Directors of the General Partner (the “Board”).
+Pursuant to these agreements, the corporate governance of the General Partner is, in effect, the corporate governance of the Partnership.
+The New York Stock Exchange (the “NYSE”) has recognized the distinctive characteristics of partnerships in the application of NYSE listing standards regarding “corporate” governance.
 In light of the foregoing, the Board has adopted the governance guidelines set forth below.

 As used herein, the term “Partnership Group” means the Partnership and the General Partner.

-The General Partner Agreementdescribes the composition of the Board, and provides that the minimum number of directors shall be 5 and the maximum number of directors shall be 10.
+The General Partner Agreement describes the composition of the Board, and provides that the minimum number of directors shall be 5 and the maximum number of directors shall be 11.

 - Director Independence.
 The Board will affirmatively determine annually, generally at the regularly scheduled first quarter meeting of the Board, whether each director is independent.
 In order to determine whether a director qualifies as “independent,” the Board will broadly consider all relevant facts and circumstances, and will apply the standards set forth in Section 303A.02 of the NYSE Listed Company Manual.
 Ownership of even a significant amount of securities of the Partnership, the General Partner or any of their affiliates, by itself, however, is not a bar to a finding of independence.